SoftDev2425/DB_Assignment_01/readme.md

 ### Step 5: Run server

-To start the server 'hosting' the api, run the following command:
+To start the server run the following command:

 ```
 npm run dev